faradayio/numbers/_posts/2010-10-25-we-are-an-xml-web-service.markdown

 ---
-title: We are an XML web service
+title: We are an XML web service, too
 author: Seamus
 layout: post
 categories: technology, middleware
 ---

-You can talk to Carbon Middleware with XML:
+You can talk to Carbon Middleware with XML: (or JSON, or URL encoded form-style)

 {% highlight console %}
 $ curl -v http://carbon.brighterplanet.com/automobiles.xml \